The Big Picture On Credit References:

 To better understand why rental references are a critical piece of the tenant screening process, here’s a hypothetical.

-Perhaps you receive two appealing rental applications.
+Perhaps you will receive two appealing rental applications.
 Both rental applicants are more or less the same in terms of demographic information — credit, income, pet ownership, and so on.

 Without a rental reference for each applicant, how do you decide between them?

 If you’re an experienced landlord, then you know it’s possible for a renter to appear perfect on paper and yet be a nightmare professional tenant.
-They may have a solid job but completely disregard your rental agreement’s clauses about pets, smoking, or even number of occupants.
+They may have a solid job but completely disregard your rental agreement’s clauses about pets, smoking, or even the number of occupants.

 Thus, rental references help prevent the possibility of choosing a nightmare tenant by screening out the troublemakers.
 When possible, ask for rental references for the last several landlords.
-Unfortunately, current landlords don’t always tell the absolute truth about the renter applicant, in an effort to get them out quicker.
+Unfortunately, current landlords don’t always tell the absolute truth about the renter applicant in an effort to get them out quicker.

 Who Should Provide Credit References?